 We continue to receive a steady volume of communications from individuals who have been targeted (and in some instances victimized) by an internet scam purporting to represent an NEH financial assistance program.
-On June 21, 2016, the NEH issued an advisory concerning the scam, which is accessible by the public through the Agency's website.

-OIG staff participated in several activities within the Federal accountability community to include a Single Audit Roundtable, (which involves audit and accountability representatives from the non-Federal audit community, and representatives from Federal and State government communities) and a meeting of the Grant Fraud Working Group of the Financial Fraud Enforcement Task Force.
-We also engaged in outreach activities to promote awareness of the mission and responsibilities of the NEH-OIG and to promote compliance with administrative requirements applicable to Federal grant awards.
+OIG staff participated in several activities within the Federal accountability community to include a Single Audit Roundtable, (which involves audit and accountability representatives from the non-Federal audit community, and representatives from Federal and State government communities).
+We engaged in various outreach activities to promote awareness of the mission and responsibilities of the NEH-OIG and to promote compliance with administrative requirements applicable to Federal grant awards.
+We also completed a review of the system of quality control for the audit organization of the U.S. Consumer Product Safety Commission - Office of Inspector General in effect for the year ended September 30, 2016.

-The NEH-OIG will continue to enhance and strengthen our capability to perform effective independent oversight and to foster mutually beneficial working relationships with NEH leadership and management, the Congress, other stakeholders (both public and private), and our colleagues within the Inspector General community.
+The NEH-OIG endeavors to strengthen our capability to perform effective independent oversight and to foster mutually beneficial working relationships with NEH leadership and management, the Congress, other stakeholders (both public and private), and our colleagues within the Inspector General community.